aurelia/benchmarks/benchmark-plan.md

 * :white_check_mark: compile/instantiate a view with bindings and behaviors
 * :white_check_mark: compile/instantiate a view with content selectors
 * :white_check_mark: compile/instantiate a view with template parts
-* :white_medium_square: compile/instantiate a view with surrogate behaviors
+* :white_check_mark: compile/instantiate a view with surrogate behaviors

 ## Macro Benchmarks